-The corm is among the sweetest and most flavorful wildflower we offer, rivaling Camas and Wapato.
+This native food is among the sweetest and most flavorful wildflowers we offer, rivaling Camas and Wapato.
 It was an important food source for Native American people.
 Very similar to Brodiaea Coronaria.
 By late Summer, the leaves/flowers have died down and the corm is ready for digging (and cormels replanting).
 Cooked corms have a taste and texture similar to sweet potato.

 Lily bulbs have been used medicinally/nutritionally in many cultures for thousands of years.
 They contain a variety of substances that can promote health and well-being.
 In addition to proteins and carbohydrates, lily bulbs have small amounts of calcium, iron, phosphorus, and vitamins B1, B2 and C.